Updated: March 19, 2026

 Spread

-HPAI is primarily transmitted to animals by infected migratory birds and can be spread further on farms by people through clothing, shoes, vehicles, equipment, and water.
+HPAI is primarily transmitted to animals by infected migratory birds and can spread further on farms by people through clothing, shoes, vehicles, equipment, and water.

+Domestic poultry like chickens, laying hens and turkeys have no natural immunity to HPAI, meaning devastating impacts on birds, the poultry industry, and our food supply system.
 HPAI does not pose a food safety risk when poultry products (wild and domestic) are handled and cooked properly.

 Limiting the Spread